Here’s the truth: the first date is easy.

 Who doesn’t love go-karts?
 Joyless monsters, that’s who.

-Just like mini golf and bowling, go-kart racing is a light activity that’s bound to be enjoyable for you and your date.
-Plus, you can always introduce a little incentive into the race — for example, something like “Whoever wins gets to pick our next date activity.”
+Just like mini golf and bowling, go-kart racing is a light option that’s bound to be enjoyable for you and your date.
+Plus, you can always introduce a little incentive into the race — for example, “Whoever wins gets to pick what we do on our next date.”

-If you’re a city dweller, odds are there are a lot of neighborhoods you’ve been meaning to visit but haven’t.
+The odds are there are a lot of neighborhoods you’ve been meaning to visit but haven’t.
 Why not take your date?
-Have a nice conversation while you walk around and visit cool new shops, and if things are going well, find a place in the area where you can share a more intimate drink and a meal.
+Have a nice chat while you walk around and visit cool new shops, and if it’s all going well, find a location in the area that’s not too busy so you can share an intimate drink and a meal.

-Not all of these ideas will work for you, and they shouldn’t — the activity should be one that you enjoy.
-If you’re stuck for ideas, there are apps that can suggest interesting date ideas for activities in your area.
-[R] But above all, have fun; if it doesn’t work out, at least you’ll have enjoyed yourself.
-And if it does work out, you’ll be in the fast lane to more serious territory: Date #3.
+Not all of these concepts will work for you, and they shouldn’t — the choice should be one that you enjoy.
+If you’re stuck for inspiration, there are apps that can suggest interesting activities in your area.
+(You might discover there are festivals happening) [R] But above all, have a good time; if it doesn’t work out, at least you’ll have enjoyed yourself.
+And if it does work out, you’ll be in the fast lane to serious territory: Date #3.

 Resources & References

 Still nervous about your second date?
-They can be tougher than the first, so why not check out our sources for even more ideas?
+They can be tougher than the first, here are most resources to help plan your ideal date.

-- If you’re looking for first date ideas, then the guys over at The Social Man have a kick ass article on first date questions to ask that you might want to check out.
+- If you’re looking for information on what to do on a first date, then the guys over at The Social Man have a kick ass article on first date questions to ask that you might want to check out.

 - Second date advice: What you need to know to be successful – an man’s and woman’s perspective by My Love My Design